 Ski touring is incredible in Revelstoke due to the combination of climate and topography producing light, powder snow with moderate temperatures.
 Many of the local ski tourers refer to Revelstoke as the 'most amazing backcountry ski touring in North America'.
-The Revelstoke Outdoors Centre located at the base of Revelstoke Mountain Resort offers a variety of guiding and rental packages so you can access this spectacular mountain terrain.
+RMR offers a variety of guiding and rental packages so you can access this spectacular mountain terrain.
 They also offer avalanche training and safety courses, package deals, and specials for beginners.
 Contact them at 250-814-5060.

 The vast trail network in Revelstoke can be used in the winter for snowshoeing.
 In the winter months visitors have the chance to spy some Caribou that use the park as a wintering ground.
 For something a little different try heli-snowshoeing.
-Day adventures can be booked at the Revelstoke Outdoors Centre 250-814-5060.
+Day adventures can be booked by calling RMR at 250-814-0087.

 Revelstoke Doglsedding Adventures operates tours in the Columbia Valley and is a original and exciting way to see the impressive scenery Revelstoke has to offer.
-Book through the Revelstoke Outdoors Centre at 250-814-5060.
+Book through RMR at 250-814-0087.